rvsfirecreeper/Cryptalis/README.md

 # Cryptalis
-Strong encryptor for hobbyists and designed to be modified.
+Strong, Lightweight encryptor for hobbyists and designed to be modified.
 Uses multiple keys and variables for complexity and security.
 Not designed for efficiency.
 To use the program, run Cryptalisx-y.py